 Aberlite is definitely one of those rising beard brands that I can see getting extremely popular in the upcoming years.
-Previously I have showcased their innovative neckline trimming tool in one of my beard trimmer reviews.
+Previously I have showcased their innovative neckline trimming tool and beard shaper in my review.

 We like what Rocky Mountain Barber Company does with their combs.